FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 11th July 2022.md

 Fruit Production – Top Fruits (apples)

-Soft Fruits and the Seed Potato Sector.---
+Soft Fruits and the Seed Potato Sector.
+---
 2

 The Members referred to the ongoing crisis in the Ukraine, condemned the invasion of